 Funko Pop Box Condition Grading Guide

-Funko Pop grading has emerged as a crucial component of modern collecting, providing enthusiasts with a standardized method to assess and communicate the condition of their prized figures.
-This comprehensive guide follows industry-standard practices established by professional grading services like PSA (Professional Sports Authenticator), which has become the gold standard for Funko Pop authentication and grading since entering the market in 2022.
+Two collectors can own the "same" Pop and price it wildly differently — and nine times out of ten, the box is why.
+Grading has become a crucial part of modern collecting: a standardised way to assess and communicate the condition of your figures.
+This guide follows industry-standard practice set by professional services like PSA (Professional Sports Authenticator), which has been the gold standard for Funko authentication and grading since entering the market in 2022.

-The grading scale operates on a numerical system from 1 (Poor) to 10 (Gem Mint), with half-point increments used when appropriate to provide more precise assessments.
-It's essential to understand that professional grading focuses primarily on the box condition rather than the figure itself.
-While the figure is examined for authentication purposes to verify it's genuine and not counterfeit, the grade is determined almost entirely by the packaging quality.
+The scale runs from 1 (Poor) to 10 (Gem Mint), with half-point increments where they help.
+The key thing to understand: professional grading focuses on the box, not the figure.
+The figure is examined to verify it's genuine and not counterfeit, but the grade itself is determined almost entirely by the packaging.

 Example ConditionGradeCondition & Description